 Rollers usually give a more road-accurate feel than trainers, but Kinetic wasn’t going to just accept that.
 Instead, they made the Rock and Roll, which uses a pivot system to mimic the back-and-forth motion of a bike on the road.

 It won’t challenge you as much as a set of rollers, but if you want your muscles to remember what it’s like to ride on the road through a long winter of indoor riding, the Rock and Roll is a solid choice.

-As part of the Smart line of Kinetic’s trainers, the Rock and Roll also measures power, heart rate, cadence, speed, distance, and other factors.
+As part of the Smart line of Kinetic’s trainers, the Rock and Roll also measure power, heart rate, cadence, speed, distance, and other factors.
 You can monitor your ride right from your phone.
 You’ll pay a premium for all of this awesome functionality, but you’ll also get an unbeatable workout.
+[Purchase: $549]